greg-randall/memento-mori/README.md

 - Shareable links to specific posts and images

-- Copies all your media files to the distribution folder, maintaining the original structure
+- Copies all your media files to the distribution folder with shortened filenames for smaller HTML size

+- Fixes text encoding issues in captions and descriptions